MohsenBakrThiqah/AI_Performance_web/README.md

+#For the presentation download Presentation.html file and open it on any browser
 # AI Performance Web

 Lightweight Flask web application providing assisted performance engineering utilities around JMeter, Postman collections, HAR recordings and APM (Kibana) resources, enhanced by OpenAI and Anthropic models.